 You can also pick up a variety of food from the markets.

 It’s busiest at lunchtime!
-Obviously I couldn’t go all that way and not try the typical Thai style al fresco dining of barbecued shrimps by the river.
+Obviously, I couldn’t go all that way and not try the typical Thai style al fresco dining.
+Barbecued shrimps by the river it was!
 5 cost me 200 Thai Bhat – so just over £2.
 They were huge!

-But after a nice trip to Amphawa market my driver took me back to my hotel, I picked up my bags and then went to meet the tour group for what was to become a super fun night at Khao San Road… but you can read all about that in my next blog post 😊
+But after a nice trip to Amphawa market my driver took me back to my hotel, I picked up my bags and then went to meet the tour group for what was to become a super fun night at Khao San Road… but you can read all about that in my next a post, Southern Thailand in 8 days with G Adventures.

 Current location: Blogging from the beautiful rainforest Khao San National Park